 Collapsible C, one of the lifeboats with canvas sides, was being loaded – but only with women and children.
 At 16 and 13, the Abbot boys would be considered too old.
 Their mother stepped back to stay with her children.
 As the boat was being lowered, J. Bruce Ismay, managing director of the White Star Line, jumped in.

-In the final moments, Rhoda and her boys jumped from the deck.
+In the final moments, Abbott and her boys jumped from the deck.
 She managed to get into Collapsible A, the only woman in that boat.
 Her beloved sons were lost.
 It took a long time for Rhoda to recover from the effects of injuries and exposure she suffered that night.
 She never recovered from the loss of her sons and died, alone and poor, in 1946.